 With the park brake released, turn the system "ON".
-The "NOT IN PARK/BRAKE" light should come "ON".
+The "Not in Park/Brake" light should come "ON".
 This circuit is a safety feature and must operate correctly.
+The red light above the "I", "ON" button will come "ON".
+You may also note that the level lights and warning lights may also be "ON", but nothing else should be functioning.

-Refer to the vehicle operator's manual and check that the operation of the "BRAKE" light(s) on the dash is correct.
+Refer to the vehicle operator's manual and check that the operation of the "Brake" light(s) on the dash is correct.